|

 Kong plummets to the street, Driscoll reaches the top and rescues Ann

 off her precarious ledge.
-They embrace and
+They embrace, and

-watch the scene far below:
+then watch the scene far below:

 On